Crockpot Roast

 Instructions

-1. Pat the beef dry, season with salt and pepper, and sear in olive oil until browned on all sides.
+1. Pat the chuck roast dry, then sear in olive oil over medium‑high heat until browned on all sides.
+Transfer to the crockpot.

 Nutrition per Serving (estimate)